p4tc-dev/pushback-patches/README.md

 To provide extra comparison between P4TC (**Figure 1**) vs  other offload-capable classifiers like eg *matchall*, *u32* or *flower* (**Figure 2**): the *P4TC* s/w datapath is <ins>not hardcoded</ins>> in the kernel; in <ins>flower</ins> removing the s/w datapath(either by not compiling or unloading the *flower* kernel module) implies removing access to the h/w target.
 Other differences between P4TC and f.e *flower* is that in *P4TC* you could have <ins>infinite possible s/w and h/w datapaths</ins> whereas in *flower* the s/w datapath is hard-coded/fixed for both s/w and h/w.
 IOW, in P4TC you can describe a new datapath with new lookup approaches, new actions and datapath flow processing by writting a P4 program and then use the compiler to generate all the datapath and control glue (see the green color coding in **Figure 1**).
 Whereas in *flower* changing things even as trivial as a the lookup key requires not just changing the kernel s/w datapath for lookup and parsing, but also the driver, the control objects, netlink structure and user space code (iproute2, etc); and if you are to introduce a new action then you rinse and repeat that process.
 P4TC design intentionally avoids these code churns and brings a new way of thinking which highly reduces future kernel code maintanance.
 -->

+### What Are These Patches?

 The posted series 1 patches[0] only introduce the <ins>s/w datapath as well as the necessary control objects</ins>.
 This is in conformance to the TC rule which states that: for TC datapaths which involve offloads it is required to introduce s/w twin before the h/w equivalent.
+The h/w offload patches are for a later series.

 # The Pushback

-Let me now provide a summary on the outstanding objections without going into the history to avoid relitigation (but as stated in the intro, the objection goal posts shifted many times).
-I will provide my responses to each the raised issues.
+Let me now provide a summary on the outstanding objections without going into the history to avoid relitigation (but as stated in the intro, the objection goal posts shifted many times); however, post typing this article in if newer discussions bring up some old arguement for a pushback then i will update this document (and add a date annotation with a link).

+In the text below will provide my responses to each the raised issues.
 If i have missed or mis-stated any of these raised points please let me know and i will fix the text.

 ### 1a **Comment**: *"Use maps"*
 This has been brought up numerous times from all 3 people and here's a sample:[1]

-If you look at **Figure 1** above you will notice it doesnt make sense for our requirement.
+If you look at **Figure 1** above you will notice it <ins>doesnt make sense for our requirement</ins>.

 1) eBPF is only in the picture for s/w datapath and can be removed while the h/w datapath continues to work fine.
 The control path, which accesses the objects, is for both h/w and s/w.
 If an operator wants a total offload then they dont need to load eBPF.
 2)  P4 tables require a lot more features that are not natural for maps and P4 has a lot more objects than things that can be *squeezed* into maps.

 For these reasons <ins>maps cannot be used</ins>.